oscarbrodas/Hashing-Inc/README.md

 in the lower left corner change the hashing functions for the hashmaps used in data retreval and the timer represents how much time it took to retreive a set of data from the maps.
+The data set includes over 400,000 pieces of data for our program which the user can interact with.

 The entire interface was made using SDL_Library.